CUSail-Navigation/sailbot/setup/README.md

      ```

      This ensures that the changes to your nodes or packages are properly built and ready for testing.

+4. **Opening a Second Terminal Running the Same Container:**
+   - Sometimes, you may want to enter the same container from a second terminal to run concurrent processes.
+This can be done by running:

+     ```bash
+     docker exec -it ros2_container bash
+     ```
 ---

 ## Summary